jckarter/clay/doc/language-reference.md

     # Grammar
     Variant -> PatternGuard?
 Visibility? "variant" TypeDefinitionName ("(" ExprList ")")? ";"

-Variant types provide a discriminated union type.
+Variant type definitions create a discriminated union type.
 A variant value can contain a value of any of the variant's instance types.
-The variant value knows what type it contains, and the contained value can be given to an appropriately-typed function using [dispatch expressions].
+The variant value knows what type it contains, and the contained value can be dispatched to an appropriately-typed function using the [dispatch operator].

 Syntactically, the variant's instance types are defined after the variant name in a parenthesized list.